gsimon75-android/Android_TV_BootAnimation/README.md

 2. Linux: It starts with `/init`, which reads `/*.rc` and initialises the system by starting all the services specified in those files.
-This is where the boot animation is started, just before starting the Android system.
+This is where the boot animation is started, in parallel with the Android system.

 3. Android: All the UI and services, and when the Launcher is ready, it notifies the bootloader process that the startup is complete and it may now exit.